 But not Jeff.

 Jeff decided that camping out near the garage was better, scraping at leaves and laying eggs there.
 Jonathan has to get a small stick and prod the poor animal back into the coop.
+It seems like we’re going to have to get an auto chicken coop door so that Jeff can let himself into the coop as and when he pleases.

 There’s probably all sorts of great theories about group theory, the safety of crowds, etc. Out here in Fluvanna, there’s always the occasional stray dog, the foxes, even the occasional coyote or bear.
 The sad fact is, for her independence Jeff is eventually going to buy the farm.